sandproject/beautiful-jekyll/index.md

 </div>

 <hr>
-<h4>The goal of SAND Project is to develop tools for operators of
+<h4 style="text-align:center">The goal of SAND Project is to develop tools for operators of
-anycast services</h4>
+anycast services.</h4>
 <p> <b>The goal of SAND Project is to develop tools for operators of
 anycast services</b>. <br> That enable operators to optimize performance and handle the initial impact of DDoS attacks until proper